jabunce/bunce-fernandez-revilla-2022-growth-model/Growth_Analysis/analysis_hw_fem_ageuncert/Readme.md

-# Analysis of male height using the JPA-1 model
+# Analysis of female height using artificially-added variance around recorded Matsigenka ages

 <br/>
 Steps to reproduce the analysis: